-CREDIT: Refundable credit for real property taxes paid in excess of 4 percent of gross household income.
+- CREDIT: Refundable credit for real property taxes paid in excess of 4 percent of gross household income. - VALUE: \$2.6 million per year

-The refundable personal income tax credit for residential real estate property taxes paid in excess of an amount equal to 4 percent of federal adjusted gross income exists to provide qualified moderate to lower income homeowners with additional property tax relief in cases where annual taxes paid on the owner occupied residence exceeds an amount equal to 4 percent of the homeowner's annual federal adjusted gross income as reported on the State personal income tax return.
+The refundable personal income tax credit for residential real estate property taxes paid in excess of an amount equal to 4 percent of federal adjusted gross income exists to provide qualified moderate to lower income homeowners with additional property tax relief in cases where annual taxes paid on the owner-occupied residence exceeds an amount equal to 4 percent of the homeowner's annual federal adjusted gross income as reported on the State personal income tax return.

-Miscellaneous Tax Credits exist to incentivize investments in a variety of activities, such as increasing charitable contributions, purchases of environmentally friendly agricultural equipment, and rehabilitating certain properties.
+Miscellaneous Tax Credits exist to incentivize investments in a variety of activities, such as increasing charitable contributions, promoting purchases of environmentally friendly agricultural equipment, and encouraging rehabilitation of certain properties.